 Hurst sells a large variety of unfinished, pre-finished solid and engineered hardwood flooring and trim.
 I used them for this project and would not hesitate to use them again and I could not be happier with their products or service.

 They are a family run business and act the part.
 When I ordered from Hurst, I got an order confirmation from the owner, Craig Hurst himself.
 They also have an A+ rating from the Better Business Bureau.
-If you are considering ordering wood flooring online, I highly recommend you contact them.
-Here is their contact info:
+If you are considering ordering wood flooring online, I highly recommend you consider them.

 105 Douglas Rd.
 E.